 Not only does the infrared light therapy help renew the skin, it also interacts with the autonomic nervous system to create a state of relaxation and release serotonin in the body.
 Since skin related issues can be negatively affected by a high amount of physical or mental stress, this anti-stressing effect of the infrared sauna can help calm the breakouts as well.

 Are you dealing with psoriasis, eczema or similar skin related issues?
-Come by for a session and give your skin some healing infrared light therapy!
+Come by for a session in our infrared sauna and give your skin some healing infrared light therapy!